kstenerud/concise-encoding/DESIGN.md

 - Minimize bugs and security issues
 - Encourage developers to build implementations

-Complex bitfields are kept to a minimum, and all values end on a byte boundary.
+Complex bit fields are kept to a minimum, and all values end on a byte boundary.

 ### Little Endian